2016-10-24

 Since you should use different passwords for each different account, how many phrases (correcthorsebatterystaple) can you invent, for all the places you need a password?
 You need help

-Password Safes store your numerous passwords in some other protected program or vault.
-The trouble is, this doesn't work in real life.
+Password Safes store your passwords in some other protected program or vault.
+The trouble is this doesn't work in real life.
 Each time you need to login somewhere, you have to unlock the safe, find the account, and type the ugly password.

 In practice, this is too cumbersome and you won't use it.

-A pattern or scheme (see below), or two-factor are better solutions.
+A pattern or scheme (see below), and two-factor are better solutions.
 Both are described next.

 Recommendations: